 - 3.0″ tilting Touchscreen panel for operation at almost any angle; Digital interface: USB2.0 (High-Speed) / micro USB terminal

 - 4K video using the x series’ famous film Simulation effects (including ACROS). you can output recorded video to an external monitor via the HDMI port and input audio from an external microphone

 - AF-C custom settings for moving subjects.LCD monitor aspect ratio 3:2..Operating Temperature:0°C – 40°C (+32°F – +104°F)C

 XF 18-55mm f/2.8-4 R LM OIS Zoom Lens

 If you buy a camera and lens together, this is often the one you will get.
-It is the lens I currently use.
+This is the best lens to use for portraits and everyday use.

 Wide Angle Lens